top of page

 Lourdes Seip is the Administrative Assistant for Putnam CAP.
 She has a Certificate in Management from York University in Toronto, Canada and is a Certified TEFL instructor.
 In the past, she has served at PCAP as a Certified Application Counselor for the Affordable Care Act and office support.
 In her new capacity as administrative assistant she supports the Director and Staff, and is continuously looking for ways to streamline the administrative processes.
 Lourdes is a team player and proud of the work Putnam CAP staff does to impact low-income and at risk-populations in Putnam County in a positive way.

-Food Pantry and Soup Kitchen Operator
+Food Pantry/Soup Kitchen Operator

 Mary Bodor